Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Februari 2026 04.48.05 UTC
+- WIB: Sabtu, 14 Februari 2026 05.47.32 UTC
-- WITA: Sabtu, 14 Februari 2026 05.48.05 UTC
+- WITA: Sabtu, 14 Februari 2026 06.47.32 UTC
-- WIT: Sabtu, 14 Februari 2026 06.48.05 UTC
+- WIT: Sabtu, 14 Februari 2026 07.47.32 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

 Kategori: technology